some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ![eeyore](/assets/graphics/memes/eeyore-does-yaml.jpeg){: .right .w-50 .shadow .rounded}

 One more lesson learned the hard way:  Lint your pull requests.
 All of them.
 No exceptions.

 YAML is [notoriously unfriendly](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell) at times and this step prevents a ton of ~~debugging~~ pain and suffering.

-This project uses the [super-linter](https://github.com/super-linter/super-linter) to lint _everything_, but across tons of teams with different conventions, this keeps a consistent quality across the board.
+This project uses [super-linter](https://github.com/super-linter/super-linter) to lint _everything_.
+Across tons of teams with different conventions, this keeps a consistent quality across the board.
 Here's the [workflow file](https://github.com/some-natalie/kubernoodles/blob/main/.github/workflows/super-linter.yml) and all of the linting [configurations](https://github.com/some-natalie/kubernoodles/tree/main/.github/linters) that I use.

 Note it also improves our overall security posture by using Hadolint to enforce the use of specific upstream registries as well! 🧹

+## Lessons learned the hard way

+- "Hybrid cloud" sounds simple, but is tricky to execute.
+By building in the cheapest and most open place you can (commercial cloud), then moving the finished artifact (runner image) to more isolated enclaves, it reduces the number of ~~things to go wrong~~ _differences_ between each provider/location.
+- Tiny discrete images that do one thing and do it well is the most idiomatic use of containers.
+I've found this pattern does poorly here due to labor spend per image, then needing teams to rework their builds to fit this paradigm.
+- Big pods are not bad - Consistent caching (and invalidation as needed) of build tools in persistent read-only volumes is difficult, whereas caching complete images that don't change too often by setting your `imagePullPolicy: IfNotPresent` is simple.
+- There's a balance somewhere on the number and size of images the team supports versus the amount of time spent on each one.
+Each company will have to find that on their own.

+My bias to big pods not being _that_ bad is that admin/dev/maintenance time is extremely expensive and time spent flinging around big containers is cheap.

 ## Airgap caveats